Iskandar (Timurid dynasty): Ascension and reign

 By 1409, Iskandar had reconciled with Pir Muhammad, having agreed to serve his brother in a subordinate position and accompanying him on an expedition against Kirman.
 However, during this time, Pir Muhammad was murdered in an attempted coup.
 In order to avoid the same fate, Iskandar fled to Shiraz on horseback, wearing only his shirt, a cap and a single boot.
 The city nobles acclaimed him their ruler and he had Pir Muhammad's killers executed.
 Iskandar sent his agents to Yazd, taking the city after several months of siege.
 Isfahan took longer to capture, as he vied for control of the city with alternating rulers, including Rustam.
 In 1411/12 however, it too capitulated.
 Iskandar named the city his new capital, and the following year adopted the title of sultan.
 At the same time, he expanded his rule over the cities of Qom and Saveh, a feat which his predecessors had failed to achieve.

 Even before gaining true regnal power, Iskandar showed himself to be an individual of broad intellectual and cultural interests.
 When he had first gained Shiraz in 1409, he gathered prominent religious figures to his court, such as the theologian Al-Sharif al-Jurjani and the poet Shah Nimatullah Wali.
 Later on, he also invited eminent personages from many other subjects, such as astronomy.
 At the same time, Iskandar began an extensive patronage of book production, resulting in the creation of albums, anthologies of historical and scientific writings, and poetry in Persian, Turkic and Arabic.
 A major building campaign was also initiated during his rule.

 Throughout this time Iskandar, though under the nominal suzerainty of Shah Rukh, essentially acted as an independent ruler.
 By 1413/14, Iskandar's ambitions had brought him into direct conflict with Shah Rukh.
 Troubled by reports from his nephew's realm, Shah Rukh sent an emissary to invite him in a joint-expedition against the Qara Qoyunlu, a pretext to have Iskandar recognise his authority.
 The emissary instead returned bearing news that the prince was minting coinage in his own name.
 At this time, Iskandar began rallying local rulers to support him in a fight against his uncle.
 In response, Shah Rukh marshalled his forces in a campaign against Iskandar, with the latter's brothers, Rustam and Bayqara, in his train.
 On 21 July 1414, Iskandar was defeated and captured at Isfahan, with the city submitting to Shah Rukh after a short siege.
 The prince's lands were distributed among various Timurids, including Bayqara, who received Hamadan and Luristan, and Rustam, who had Isfahan returned to him.
-The latter was also given custody of Iskandar, who he subsequently had blinded.
+Rustam was also given custody of Iskandar, whom he subsequently had blinded.